 - SH Series Cross Assembler User's Manual

 - H Series Linkage Editor User's Manual

 - H Series Librarian User's Manual

 - SuperH RISC Engine C/C++ Compiler User's Manual

 - Hitachi Debugging Interface User's Manual

-- Hardware Manual for each MCU
+- Hardware Manual for each device

-- Programming Manual for each MCU
+- Programming Manual for each device

-- Notes: 1.
+Notes: 1.
 IBM PC is a registered trademark of International Business Machines Corporation.

 - 2. Microsoft[®], Windows[®], and Windows NT[®] are registered trademarks of Microsoft Corporation in the United States and/or other countries.

-Microsoft[®] Windows[®] 95 operating system is referred to as Windows[®] 95 in this user's manual.

-Microsoft[®] Windows[®] 98 operating system is referred to as Windows[®] 98 in this user's manual.
+Microsoft[®] Windows[®] 98 operating system is referred to as Windows[®] 98 in this user's manual. - Microsoft[®] Windows[®] Millennium Edition operating system is referred to as Windows[®] Me in this user's manual. - Microsoft® Windows® 2000 operating system is referred to as Windows® 2000 in this user's manual. - 3.
+Adobe, Acrobat, and Acrobat Reader are registered trademarks of Adobe Systems Incorporated. - 4.
+Other brand and product names are registered trademarks of each company.